NathanielJBrown97/Undergrad-Classwork/CSC-411/Assignment1/readme.md

 **3.)**

 **Approximate Time Spent on Assignment:** Around 20-25 hours.
-(Entirely new language; catching up on weak knowledge of hashmaps.)
+(Entirely new language; catching up on weak knowledge of hashmaps.
+I also burned a lot of time trying to start the assignment, before the lab was out.
+After the lab and related lecture the following week, everything started to click.)
+Depressingly; that averages out to 1 line per hour roughly.